Saladin-99/EmployeeMonitorWebapp/employee-client-backend/README.md

 ## config.py

-Configures for mySQL database using SQLAlchemy
+Configures for mySQL database using SQLAlchemy and sets secret_key and some session options required for flask login

-## employees/

-This directory contains our model and controller

 ## Employee.py